Clarksburg AVA: Topography

-On the lands within the Clarksburg AVA, elevations range between slightly more than 10 ft above mean sea level to slightly less than 10 ft below mean sea level.
+On the lands within the Clarksburg AVA, elevations range between slightly more than 10 ft above mean sea level to slightly less than 10 ft below.
 For the most part, they are either poorly drained or somewhat poorly drained.
 Large portions of these delta lands are subject to persistent high water tables.
-Networks of open ditches and canals have been developed, which lower water tables and make wine grape growing possible at most locations within the Clarksburg AVA.
+Networks of open ditches and canals have been developed, which lower water tables and make wine grape growing possible at most locations within Clarksburg.
 Reclamation districts manage these drainage systems.
-An island or peninsula commonly constitutes a reclamation district, which makes them convenient units for discerning characteristics of the Clarksburg viticultural area and surrounding areas described in this petition.
+An island or peninsula commonly constitutes a reclamation district, which makes them convenient units for discerning characteristics of the Clarksburg viticultural area and surrounding areas described in the petition.

 Islands in the western part of the current Clarksburg American Viticultural Area largely consist of broad basins surrounded by overlapping and somewhat triangular alluvial fans on the edges.
 Basins mostly developed before alluvial fans.
 They formed from fine textured alluvial materials carried in water from the Sierra Nevada and Coast Ranges.
 The alluvial fans formed from coarser alluvium, with some of the parent materials originating as Placer mining debris upstream on the Sacramento River.
 Accordingly, the edges of lands in the western part of the current Clarksburg American Viticultural Area are usually higher in elevation than the centers.
 Netherlands, the Lisbon District, and Merritt Island reclamation districts are a part of this landform group.

-Landforms in the eastern part of the current Clarksburg American Viticultural Area differ somewhat from those in the west.
+Landforms in the eastern part of the current Clarksburg AVA differ somewhat from those in the west.
 Backswamps occur along with basins in the interiors of islands and peninsulas, and instead of alluvial fans, broad floodplains are common on their edges.
 Backswamps are marshy areas occurring in depressions between natural levees and floodplains.
-As in the west, the edges of lands in the eastern part of the current Clarksburg American Viticultural Area tend to be higher in elevation than the centers.
+As in the west, the edges of lands in the eastern part of the current Clarksburg AVA tend to be higher in elevation than the centers.
 This landform group includes the Stone Lakes Area, Ehrheardt Club, Glanville, Randall Island, Pierson District, and Libby McNeal reclamation districts, which lie east of the Sacramento River in a physiological feature known as the Sacramento Basin.
 Sutter Island, which lies west of the Sacramento River, includes flood plains and backswamps, but no basins.